c# contextual keywords: yield

 - when there’s

-- when the method body is end
+yield break - when the method body is end

 what’s the requirements to define such iterator?